chunjuihsu/k-pop-merch-buying-solution/README.md

 # 🎤​ K-pop Merch Buying Solution

-A Google Sheets-based solution to help K-pop merch buyers scale their businesses and improve customer satisfaction by optimizing product allocation and purchase decisions using probability and assignment logic.
+A Google Sheets-based solution to help K-pop merch buyers scale their businesses and improve customer satisfaction by optimizing product assignment and purchase decisions using assignment logic and simulation.

 ---